ProgrammersOfVilnius/gtimelog2jira/README.rst

 password will be remembered in your system keyring so you will not have to enter it again.)

-`projects` option should list all project prefixes.
+``projects`` option should list all project prefixes.
 These prefixes will be used to identify Jira issue IDs.
 If the script does not find anything that looks like a Jira ID, it will skip that entry.

+``include`` can be a list of all allowed issues, if you want to use a separate set of Jira tickets for time-keeping purposes.
+Each work entry then should list the time-keeping issue next to the real issue (FOO-xxx, FOO-yyy), and the ``include`` option should list all the time-keeping tickets.
+Aliases can be used here.

 TODO